Missiles cause multiple blasts in western Ukrainian's Lviv | Law-Order

 Russia is bent on capturing the Donbas, where Moscow-backed separatists already control some territory, after its attempt to take the capital, Kyiv, failed.
 "We are doing everything to ensure the defense" of eastern Ukraine, Zelenskyy said in his nightly address to the nation.

-As for besieged Mariupol, there appeared to be little hope of military rescue by Ukrainian forces anytime soon.
+As for besieged Mariupol, there appeared to be little hope of military rescue.
 Foreign Minister Dmytro Kuleba told CBS' "Face the Nation" on Sunday that the remaining Ukrainian troops and civilians there are basically encircled.
 He said they "continue their struggle," but that the city effectively doesn't exist anymore because of massive destruction.

-Drone footage carried by the Russian news agency RIA-Novosti on Sunday showed mile after mile of shattered buildings and, on the city's outskirts, the steel complex, from which rose towering plumes of smoke.
+Drone footage carried by the Russian news agency RIA-Novosti showed mile after mile of shattered buildings and, on the city's outskirts, the steel complex, from which rose towering plumes of smoke.

 Ukrainian Deputy Defense Minister Hanna Malyar described Mariupol as a "shield defending Ukraine."
 Russian forces, meanwhile, carried out aerial attacks near Kyiv and elsewhere in an apparent effort to weaken Ukraine's military capacity ahead of the anticipated assault on the Donbas.